vintagepc/MK404/README.md

 - Encoder and buttons are simulated
 - Power panic (fake button) is wired up
 - 4 UARTS are defined but not attached externally.
-- Thermistors are defined for the bed and hotend, but I have not debugged why they read 0 instead of the starting temp yet.
+- Thermistors are defined for the bed, PINDA, ambient and hotend.
+Bed/PINDA read higher than expected over 40C due to code in the official firmware (prusa3d#2601)
+- Fans have been attached as a starting point.
+PWM still needs to be attached but they will read values if set directly.
 - Firmware starts to boot, detects missing SPI flash (A stub has been wired in to serve as a starting point):

 ![](images/W25X20CL.png)